MattPicDev/mtg-collection-builder/README.md

 - **Real-time name filtering**: Instantly filter cards by name in grid view as you type
 - **Optimized performance**: Fast client-side sorting with DOM reordering for smooth user experience
 - **Scryfall API integration**: Automatically fetches card data and images
-- **CSV export/import**: Compatible with MTGGoldfish, Deckbox, and other collection trackers
+- **CSV export/import**: Compatible with MTGGoldfish, Deckbox, and other collection trackers with flexible format support
 - **Collection import**: Upload existing CSV collections to quickly populate your data
 - **Responsive web interface**: Works on desktop and mobile devices
 - **Real-time progress tracking**: See your progress as you add cards